jan-cieslik/cancer_informatics/docs/learning_R/manipulating_saving_data.md

 - The `i` argument can also contain logical expressions that create a logical vector.
 This only returns those rows that evaluate to `TRUE`.
 - Columns within the parameters of a data table, i.e. within the two square brackets, are treated as variables.
-When creating expressions, this avoids the unnecessary repetition of the dollar sign when referring to column names, preventing subtle and hard-to-find errors.

 :::note example data table 3
 ```r